 36. Giant lamp

-Want something that will be the center of attention?
+Want something that will be the centre of attention?
 Try installing an unrealistically-large lamp in your garden!

 37. Bulbs in bottles

 Do you have a lot of glass bottles just lying around?
 You could install bulbs in them to create some quirky garden lights.

 Another way to use glass bottles as lights and decoration is by filling them with coloured liquid and letting them reflect off already installed lights in your garden.